zeromake/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

 #### HMR for Chrome

 Significant improvements to the DX:
-* Full HMR for popup/page
+* Full HMR for devtools/options/popup page
 * When changing the background script, the extension will automatically reload.
 * When changing a content script, the extension will automatically reload & the tabs using those content scripts will auto-refresh.